Zinfira/My-portfolio/README.md

 ## Description

-The goal of this project is to build recreate the look of a Wikipedia page using Bootstrap elements.
-All about looks and formatting, not content, so don't follow our links ;)
+The goal of this project is to build a portfolio landing page by using HTML and CSS, Bootstrap

 ## Setup/Installation Requirements